 All around the world, researchers are mounting an urgent response to the COVID-19 pandemic.
-The UW Institute for Stem Cell and Regenerative Medicine (ISCRM) is well-positioned to join this global effort.
+The UW Institute for Stem Cell and Regenerative Medicine (ISCRM) is well-positioned to be a part of this global effort.
 Over the last decade, ISCRM has built a diverse community of biologists, pathologists, physicians, engineers, and other specialists who are now working together on multiple fronts to combat COVID-19 through automated drug discovery, disease modeling, donations to the frontline, and other efforts.
-Here are some of the ways ISCRM is joining the fight against COVID-19.
+And, as a pioneer in heart and kidney regeneration, ISCRM will be at the forefront of studying how COVID-19 impacts these organs – and how to treat suffering patients.

 Saving Lives with Automated Drug Screening